schnurrd/ICL-Architectures/README.md

     -e ./prior-repos/tabularpriors
 ```

 Tested for Nvidia RTX 5070 with Cuda 12.8.
-For old GPUs with compute capability < 7.0 you might need to install requirements_old_gpu.txt instead (e.g. Tesla P100, Titan Xp, Titan X) (currently this does not work).
+For old GPUs with compute capability < 7.0 you might need to install requirements_old_gpu.txt instead (e.g. Tesla P100, Titan Xp, Titan X) (TODO currently this still does not work).

 ## Run pre-training